mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >> Time and again brush it clean,
 >> And let no dust alight.

-And later, Hui Neng also wrote his poem...
-I think page [57].
+And later, Hui Neng also wrote his poem.
+I think [it’s on] page [57].
 His poem is,

 >> Originally Bodhi has no tree,
 >> The bright mirror has no stand.